richardlau/node-1/doc/api/report.md

 ```

 This function takes an optional additional argument `err` which is an `Error`
-object that will be used as the context for the JavaScript stack printed in the
+object that will be used as the context for the Javascript stack printed in the
 report.
 When using report to handle errors in a callback or an exception
 handler, this allows the report to include the location of the original error as
 well as where it was handled.